 Though upsetting, the newly imposed restrictions didn’t affect me all that much.
 I stopped seeing that first boyfriend only a few months later, but I kept dating — I just got better at hiding it.
 I could make chats disappear in seconds if my mum had a sudden urge to look through my phone.
-I learned how to pull off day-drinking sessions with a guy under the guise of quick errands.
-At home, I was still the responsible older daughter — choosing to go to college in my home city so I could help my brother with high school, turning down a dream internship so I could look after my mother when she was sick, acting as the de facto ombudsman every time my parents had an argument.
+I learned how to pull off day pub trips with a guy under the guise of quick errands.
+At home, I was still the responsible older daughter — choosing to go to university in my home city so I could help my brother with school, turning down a dream internship so I could look after my mother when she was sick, acting as the de facto ombudsman every time my parents had an argument.

 That’s not to say I ever grew accustomed to hiding my dating, exactly.
 If it had been up to me, I would have loved to vent to my parents about the insensitive joke the boy I was talking to made about my anxiety, or the fact that I was questioning my sexuality.
 But I couldn’t without risking the loss of whatever little freedom I had while living at home.
 So I continued straddling these dual roles for a few years.
 I never complained, but having to conceal my true self wore me down.

 But it didn’t take long for my parents to find out.
-It happened after I was accepted to grad school: I celebrated over drinks with friends, and came home drunk.
+It happened after I was accepted to do an masters: I celebrated over drinks with friends, and came home drunk.
 That would have been enough to infuriate my parents (no drinking, remember?), but they also took the opportunity to snoop through my phone, and found several missed calls from my boyfriend.
-They pieced two and two together, and gave me an ultimatum: If I didn’t end it, I wouldn’t get to go to grad school, and would instead be “married off.”
+They pieced two and two together, and gave me an ultimatum: If I didn’t end it, I wouldn’t get to go to do my MA, and would instead be “married off.”
 I didn’t doubt for a second that they were serious.

 It had been seven years since I’d found myself trying to explain away my first secret boyfriend to my parents, and here I was again, doing the same thing.
 But this time, I’d learned enough to know that I should be following my heart.
 That meant continuing to see this boy, whom I loved (as I told him between sobs on the phone that night), behind my parents’ back.
 Even as they grew more vigilant, I sneaked around, using my friends as alibis as I spent days painting the town red and nights in shady hotels with him.
 I thought I’d found the One.
 Ours would be a classic, Bollywood-style story where true love eventually wins over the girl’s disapproving parents.